giancarlo/gbc/docs/decisions.md

 - × Annotation-required TCO (`@tailrec`) — opt-in friction; mistakes silently stack-overflow in unmarked functions
 - × Best-effort TCO — can't rely on it for correctness; users avoid recursion defensively

-## D33: `next` is statement-only; ternary branches must be uniform
+## D33: `?:` is a value-ternary; `break`/`done` admitted as bottom-typed branches

-`next` is a statement, never an expression — forbidden inside `{}` D16 expression-list and in value-producing contexts.

-Ternary branches must be the same kind: both statements or both value-expressions. `next` may appear in a statement-form branch.
+`?:` is a value-ternary expression.
+Both branches are required and must produce values of compatible types. **Exception**: `break` and `done` (control-flow keywords that never return) may appear in either branch.
+They are bottom-typed — the result type is determined by the non-bottom branch (or is bottom itself if both are).

+`next` is **not** allowed inside `?:` branches — it is statement-only.
+For value-choice emission, write `next cond ?
+X : Y` (the `next` is outside; the ternary is pure value).

 Patterns:
-- `cond ? next X` — conditional emission (guard)
+- `cond ? a : b` — pure value-ternary; both branches required.
-- `cond ? break` / `cond ? done` — control-flow guards
+- `cond ? break : value` / `cond ? done : value` — control-or-value (bottom branch + value branch).
-- `cond ? next X : break` — emit-or-break
+- `cond ? break : break` — both bottom; result type bottom (chain stage terminates on either path).
+Redundant; warn or fold.
+- `cond ? break : done` — both bottom, different exits.
+Valid.
 - `next cond ?
-X : Y` — value-choice emission
+X : Y` — value-choice emission (next outside).

+Forbidden:
+- Single-branch `cond ? value` with non-bottom value (which branch supplies a value when cond is false?).
-Forbidden: `cond ? next X : next Y` (redundant with `next cond ?
-X : Y`), mixed-kind branches, `next` inside `{}`.
+- `cond ? next X : Y` / `cond ?
+Y : next X` / `cond ? next X : next Y` — mixed-kind or redundant; use `next cond ?
+X : Y` instead.
+- Mixed-kind without a bottom branch (one branch a statement, the other a value).
+- `next` inside `{}` expression-list (still applies — see D16).

+Rationale:
+- The user's range idiom `loop >> { $ >= n ? break : $ }` reads naturally.
+Allowing `break`/`done` as bottom-typed branches makes this expressible without falling back to chain dispatch or two-statement form.
+- `next` is excluded because, unlike `break`/`done`, it continues after emitting — its "return value" is ambiguous in expression position.
+The canonical value-choice form `next cond ?
+X : Y` is unambiguous.
+- Compiler lowering: bottom-branch ternary compiles to `if/end` (no `(result T)` block); pure value-ternary compiles to `if (result T)/else/end`.
+Different shape, both clean.

 - \+ P1 ✓ one form per operation; only the redundant case forbidden
-- \+ P3 ✓ syntactic shape signals intent
+- \+ P3 ✓ syntactic shape signals intent; bottom-typed branches are explicit
+- \+ Range and take-N idioms are concise (`loop >> { cond ? break : $ }`)
+- − Mixed-with-bottom rule needs the type system to know about bottom (small addition)
-- × Allowing `next` everywhere — redundant forms; P1 violation
+- × Allowing `next` in branches — ambiguous semantics; `next cond ?
+X : Y` is the unambiguous form
-- × Forbidding all statements in ternaries — breaks `cond ? break` and `cond ? next X : break`
+- × Forbidding all statements in ternaries — loses the range/break idiom
+- × Allowing arbitrary mixed-kind — loses transparency; harder to read

 ## D34: `error` is a built-in function producing an Error value